nhsuk/dct.crc.cms/README.md

 - Close the PR and delete the fix branch.

-During a release if `master` only contains fixes, patch number should be incremented in the version.
+During a release if `main` only contains fixes, patch number should be incremented in the version.
 If there are any features merged in minor should be incremented instead.

 These are used for tracking status of and deploying to the related environments.